adrianlzt/cerebro/networking/ipsec_tunnel.md

 Comprobar que las subnets definidas a ambos lados son iguales.
 Mirar parámetros leftsubnets y rightsubnets.

+### No IKEv2 connection found with compatible Traffic Selectors

+It's a mismatched IP address ranges for IKEv2 (called Traffic Selectors - TS).
+The libreswan side and the other endpoint do not agree on the left/right subnets

 ## Debug

 Para ver un "dump" del estado actual, configuraciones, etc: